 Use a Low Temperature

 Keep the ham moist and flavorful by keeping the temperature low.
 This is very important if you choose a sugar-based glaze for your ham.
 Sugar burns at 265 F and, if it burns, will ruin the crust on the surface of your ham.
 This is why we recommend setting your grill to a temperature of around 250 F.

 Since this type of ham is ready to eat out of the package, there is no need to hit a specific temperature to make it safe.
 We are talking a typical ham here, not a fresh ham (which is an uncooked, uncured pork roast).
 If you have a "cook-before-eating" ham, then you must cook it to a minimum temperature of 160 F before taking it off the grill.

 There are a few strategies you can use here to heat your ham.
 The traditional method is to roast the ham at 325 F for 15 to 20 minutes per pound for a whole ham and 18 to 25 minutes per pound for half hams.
-We prefer to keep this temperature lower and increase the time if we are heating a "ready-to-eat ham."
+Keep this temperature lower and increase the time if you are heating a "ready-to-eat ham."
 If the ham is a "cook-before-eating," then it is best to start out with a higher temperature.
 At the lower temperature, the "ready-to-eat ham" will cook at about 20 minutes per pound.

 Spiral cut hams cook faster since the heat will get in through the slices.
 For this ham, the cooking time will be around 15 minutes per pound.
-Since we are more concerned with heating the ham through and getting a good sugary crust on the outside, you should plan on sticking to the time, but don't be too concerned with the final internal temperature.Continue to 4 of 5 below.
+In order to heat the ham through and get a good sugary crust on the outside, you should plan on sticking to the time, but don't be too concerned with the final internal temperature.Continue to 4 of 5 below.

 04 of 05